leggedrobotics/free_gait/README.md

 **An Architecture for the Versatile Control of Legged Robots**

+   ***NOTICE: This software is not supported anymore!
+The authors of this software have changed their affiliation and do not work on this project anymore.
+Please excuse any inconvenience this might cause.***

 [![Free Gait Applications](http://i.imgur.com/fsxbJNn.gif)](https://www.youtube.com/watch?v=EI1zBTYpXW0)

 *Free Gait* is a software framework for the versatile, robust, and task-oriented control of legged robots.
 The Free Gait interface defines a *whole-body abstraction layer* to accommodate a variety of task-space control commands such as end effector, joint, and base motions.
 The deﬁned motion tasks are tracked with a feedback whole-body controller to ensure accurate and robust motion execution even under slip and external disturbances.
 The application of this framework includes intuitive tele-operation of the robot, efficient scripting of behaviors, and fully autonomous operation with motion and footstep planners.